jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/11 - Techvolution II - BTLS.md

 ## Quote

+_The unknown knowns.
+These are the things we don't know, that we know.
+This category (of knowledge) absolutely fascinates me.
+One of the things that we already have the knowledge or the tools to understand, but don't yet._

+Dr. Becky Smethurst, Astrophysicist

 "_Hard people created easy times.
 Easy times create easy people.
 Easy people create hard times._"

 Tim Kennedy, US Army Ranger